Understanding Macular Degeneration

 In many cases, macular degeneration starts out as deposits under the retina called “drusen.”
 Drusen alone usually do not usually cause vision problems, but if they increase in size or number, this generally indicates a progression to AMD.

 Common Types of AMD

-- Myopic Macular Degeneration: Myopic macular degeneration can occur in people who are very near-sighted, usually if a glasses prescription is higher than -8.00 diopters.
+Myopic macular degeneration can occur in people who are very near-sighted, usually, if a glasses prescription is higher than -8.00 diopters.
 This is caused by a progressive thinning of the retinal and macula and can lead to distortion, dark spots in vision, blurry vision.
-Like dry AMD, some people can develop the wet type of AMD.
+Like dry AMD, some people can develop a wet type of AMD.